KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 	:end-before: XR_DOCS_TAG_END_CreateActionPoses
 	:dedent: 4

 Here, we're creating the XrSpace that represents the hand pose actions.
-As with the reference space, we use an identity ``XrPosef`` to indicate that we'll take the pose as-is, without offsets.
+As with the reference space, we use an identity :openxr_ref:`XrPosef` to indicate that we'll take the pose as-is, without offsets.

 Finally, as far as action setup goes, we will attach the Action Set to the session.
 Add this function: